syncthing/docs/users/autostart.rst

 #.
 Triggers tab:

    Syncthing can be set up to start either at user log on, or at system startup.
-Pick your preferred method and follow the instructions for each below.
+Pick your preferred method and follow the instructions below.
 If unsure, read the explanations underneath each of the two options.

    - Run at user log on